wmjordan/Codist/README.md

   The default quick info built in Visual Studio can be enhanced with:
   1. Size restriction
   2. Click and go to symbols
-  3. XML Documentation override, with XML Doc inheritance, `<return>` exposure
+  3. XML Documentation override, with XML Doc inheritance, `<return>` and `<remarks>` displayed
+  4. More info like selection length, color preview, etc.
-  4. Hide Quick Info until Shift is pressed
+  5. Hide Quick Info until Shift is pressed

 * **Size restriction**